FAQs

 How do I apply to the OCW Grant fund?

-To apply to the OCW Grant fund, you can visit the "Apply" tab on our website or simply send us an email at hello@onecarbonworld.com.
+To apply to the OCW Grant Fund, you can click the "Get Started" at the top of our page or simply send us an email at [email protected].
 Our team will guide you through the application process, providing support and assistance as needed.
-We are committed to facilitating your efforts in contributing to meaningful carbon reduction and projects through our Grant Fund

 What is the Kyoto Protocol?